 - United States District Court, District of South Carolina

 - United States District Court for the Western District of North Carolina

 - United States District Court for the Eastern District of North Carolina

 - United States Court of Appeals for the Fourth Circuit

-Lyndey is an active member of the United Way of the Midland’s Young Leaders Society, serving as Chair Elect of the organization’s Steering Committee.
-Lyndey also serves as Secretary of the Furman University Young Alumni Council.
-Within Adams and Reese, Lyndey serves on the HUGS Committee through which she assists the firm in implementing community service activities in Columbia.
+Lyndey is an active member of the United Way of the Midlands, serving as a member of the Board of Directors for 2019-2020 and Immediate Past Chair of the Young Leaders Society.
+Lyndey also serves as Vice President of the Furman University Young Alumni Council.
+Within Adams and Reese, Lyndey actively volunteers with the HUGS Committee through which she assists the firm in implementing community service activities in Columbia.

 Areas of Practice

 - Bronze Compleat Lawyer Award, University of South Carolina School of Law Alumni Council, 2012